bbelderbos/bbelderbos.github.io/_posts/2016-07-03-certified-software-quality.md

 > Do you think that QSD can be helpful for the software developers out there even for those not working necessarily with Java or C# but they are knowledgeable about them?

 Yes, Java / C# are just the languages the concepts are taught in, but the principles are universal, you can apply them to any language.
-In my case for example I have improved the maintainable of my Python code.
+In my case for example I have improved the maintainability of my Python code.

 > Why did you feel it was so important to get qualified in QSD?